 In VectorStyler, it is possible to extend the sliced scaling of symbols into any grid, not just a 3X3 with 9 slices.
 Custom slicing grids can be used to create nonuniform scaling schemes for symbols, with multiple scaling regions for a symbol.

-- To create a new column in the scaling grid, hold the Option key and click inside a cell.
+- To create a new column in the scaling grid, hold the Option (Mac) or Alt (Windows) key and click inside a cell.
 A new column is added to the slicing definition, creating a new horizontal scaling region.

 - To create a new row in the scaling grid, hold the Shift key and click inside a cell.
 A new row is added to the slicing definition, creating a new vertical scaling region.